 Do not remain anonymous.
 Put a picture of you and your team on the website.
 Seeing a face induces a sense of familiarity, assurance that this is a territory where a visitor is genuinely welcomed.

 There can be a separate profile page where you talk more about yourself and how you came to start your business, your experiences, plus how it will benefit the customer.
 Pictures of your team members and their credentials, especially for services, build an image of a genuine and professional setup.
 You can present that information in the form of an attractive infographic.

 4. Show Your Credentials

 Create an image of a successful brand.
-Showing your achievements, industry recognition through awards, letters, and recommendations give the impression that you practice high standards and among the many.
+Showing your achievements, and industry recognition through awards, letters, and recommendations gives the impression that you practice high standards and are among the many.
 Show off your partners.
 Trust by association happens everywhere, in the virtual and non-virtual media.

 The number of positive reviews is a good trust builder.
-Many positive reviews from purchasers, industry, and product reviewers reinforce the product’s quality.
+Many positive reviews from purchasers and industry and product reviewers reinforce the product’s quality.
 The websites gain trust with increasing visitors.

 5. Leverage the Power of Social Media

 Social media is a component of Web 2.0 web technologies.
 Web 2.0 is an integration of web services that enable user-generated content and support social interaction such as social network participation, content rating, and tagging.
 Social media has expanded business content communications through content creation, discovery, and sharing of information.

 Social media conversations that have the power of going viral can influence product sales.
 Harness the power of social media.
 The social media field has many channels, including Twitter, Instagram, Facebook, and new ones such as Tik Tok.
 Engage your customers to link their feedback on your website to their social media accounts.

 Various social media tools are available to manage social media activities; planning, scheduling, publishing, and analysis.
 These include SocialPilot, HootSuite, MavSocial, BuzzSumo, and SproutSocial.